ados8/Hellofy/README.md

 I set out to design an app that would mitigate or resolve these pain points.
 It worked so well I became dependent on using it, realising others might benefit I created Hellofy.
 I chose to write the app in AutoIt because it was one of the programing languages I know and it has Windows UI management.
 It also makes the useability easier as the barrier for knowing how to install/use scripts is eliminated.
+The 'source code' for the script has been provided `Hellofy.au3
+`.

 How does it work: